msolajic/c64-uni-cart/README.md

 You will get cheap and professionally made PCBs, I will get credits that will help with this and [other projects](https://www.pcbway.com/project/member/?bmbno=1DE407A1-1650-47).
 Also, if you have to register to that site, [you can use this link](https://www.pcbway.com/setinvite.aspx?inviteid=296307) to get bonus initial credit.

-You can also purchase a complete kit from [CBMStuff](https://www.cbmstuff.com/proddetail.php?prod=CRXHBP).
-Thanks Jim!

 ![PCB Top](./images/c64-uni-cart_top-rev4.png)

 Hardware Description